imec-int/clickable-video-message/README.md

 clickable-video-message
 =======================

-Click to hand to confirm your subscription :-)
+Click my hand to confirm your subscription :-)